 What other accessories should I look out for?

 Most sewing machines will come with a wide range of accessories, so it’s worth seeing what you can get for your money.
-Depending on what you use your machine for, you may want to look for a machine that comes with extra needles, scissors, built-in storage, seam ripper or a dust cover to help keep it clean.
+Depending on what you use your machine for, you may want to look for a machine that comes with extra needles, scissors, built-in storage, machine oil, seam ripper or a dust cover to help keep it clean.

 Is a vertical or a horizontal spool pin better?

 There isn’t actually very much difference between the two, however a vertical spoon pin will allow you to sew with metallic or specialist threads with a minimal risk of the thread snapping.
 Most sewing machines will come with both vertical and horizontal spool pins, so depending on the task you’re carrying out, you should be able to choose from either.